 Deric's MindBlog, which began in Feb.
 2006, reports on new ideas and work on mind,

 brain, and behavior, as well as random curious stuff.

-references not included in the hard copy version, which can be obtained from either Amazon or John
+references not included in the hard copy version (which can be purchased from either Amazon or John

 first 35 years of my professional life was devoted to

 laboratory studies of visual transduction in rod photoreceptor cells.
 I prepared this graphic social and scientific history of the Bownds Laboratory for a laboratory reunion over the last weekend of May 2012, on the occasion of my 70th birthday.
-Pictures of the reunion can be found here and of a Social/Musical held at my Twin Valley home here.
+Pictures of the reunion can be found here and of a Social/Musical held at my Madison Twin Valley home here.
 This talk describing the contributions of my laboratory (from 1968 to 1998) to understanding how light changes into a nerve signal in our eyes was given on May 14, 2013 to the McPherson Eye Research Institute seminar at the University of Wisconsin, .
 This personal biography was written in the summer of 2012 and is occasionally updated.
 After a 12 year period of being a snowbird between Madison, WI (June-August) and Fort Lauderdale FL (Sept-May), in 2017 the winter destination became the family house in Austin Texas where I grew up, and since 2019 Austin has been my year round home.